Mapping Broadband Gaps to Deploy Broadband to Power Precision Agriculture

 Precision agriculture stands at the forefront of modern farming advancements—promising higher yields, improved resource use, economic development, and increased sustainability.
-Yet, this potential relies on one crucial input: high-speed, reliable broadband connectivity to power the tools that make farming advancements possible.
+Yet this potential relies on one crucial input: high-speed, reliable broadband connectivity to power the tools that enable farming advancements.
 The future of agriculture is digital, and it is rapidly arriving.
 Emerging trends and advancements include:

 • Accessing real-time data for adaptive decision-making for crop management based on sensor data